 All options granted under the 1987 Option Plan will be required to have an exercise price per share equal to at least the fair market value of a share of common stock on the date the option is granted.
-No option granted will be exercisable (i) more than three months after the date on which the optionee ceases to perform services for the Company (except that in the event of disability, options may be exercisable for up to one year thereafter), or (ii) 10 years after the option is granted in the case of incentive stock options.
-Payment for shares purchased pursuant to an option may be made in cash or check or, if the option agreement permits, by delivery and assignment to the Company of shares of common stock of the Company, including shares which may be obtained upon exercise of the option, having a fair market value equal to the aggregate exercise price, or by any combination of the foregoing.
+No option granted will be exercisable (i) more than three months after the date on which the optione ceases to perform services for the Company (except that in the event of disability, options may be exercisable for up to one year thereafter), or (ii) 10 years after the option is granted in the case of incentive stock options.
+Payment for shares purchased pursuant to an option may be made in cash or check or, if the option agreement permits, by delivery and assignment to the Company of shares of the option, having a fair market value equal to the aggregate exercise price, or by any combination of the foregoing.